drduh/macOS-Security-and-Privacy-Guide/README.md

 Alternatively, check **Activity Monitor** while the application is running and adding the "Sandbox" column.

 App Store software is required to use App Sandbox.

-Browsers like Google Chrome use their own [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) and might not use App Sandbox.
+Applications such as Google Chrome use their own [sandbox](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md) and might not use App Sandbox.

+> [!NOTE]
+> Sandboxing limits an application's default access, but entitlements and user-granted permissions can expand access.

 ## Hardened Runtime